 IFYC is launching a series of programs designed to leverage the skills of interfaith leadership for vaccine outreach:

 - Faith in the Vaccine on Campus:

 Mobilizing college students on campuses across the country to address vaccine hesitancy and access in their local communities.
 This program equips, engages, and resources college students to be leaders for vaccine outreach in innovative, culturally sensitive ways.
-Learn more here.
+See our campus cohorts here.

 - Alumni Vaccine Network: